 - Tutoring an English language learner and submitting a series of written reports.

-- Carrying out guided observations at their school site or another ESL/EFL setting each week.
+- Carrying out guided observations at their fieldwork site or another ESL/EFL setting each week.

-In Term 3, each candidate will be responsible for:
+In term three, students will be responsible for:

-- Designing a classroom-based assessment, administering it in their class, grading students' assessments and reflecting on them.
+- Designing a classroom-based assessment, administering it in class, grading students' assessments and reflecting on the results.

 Supporting Your Fieldwork

-If you are a current teacher, our Placement Coordinator will confirm whether your school will allow you to fulfill your fieldwork requirements as part of your program of study.
+For current teachers, the placement coordinator will confirm whether their school will allow them to fulfill their fieldwork requirements as part of their program of study.

-Whether you are a beginning or experienced teacher, you will receive continuous feedback from USC faculty, host teachers and classmates as you hone your TESOL instructional skills in real-world classroom settings.
+Whether students are aspiring or experienced teacher, they will receive continuous feedback from USC faculty, host teachers and classmates as they hone their TESOL instructional skills in real-world classroom settings.